 Free Electricity and Water, Year Round

 Many RV parks charge extra for electricity, in particular on longer stays, say a month or more.
 So it was a bonus to learn that Catalina Spa and RV Resort does NOT charge extra for electricity – or water – year round.
 They have installed a massive solar array, which provides significant power from the sun to the resort.

 Catalina Spa also offers storage for RVs, if you need to leave your RV in the area, but do not need for it to be plugged in.
-RV storage costs approximately $120 per month (call for current pricing).
+RV storage costs were approximately $120 per month during our visit (call for current pricing).

 As mentioned at the beginning of this review, Julie and I really like the Palm Springs California area.
 It is a really great winter location with it’s excellent warm and dry climate throughout the winter months.
 There are great restaurants, shopping and entertainment, but also access to some beautiful nature.

 Most of the surrounding area is dry and desert like conditions, including nearby Joshua Tree National Park.
 But you still have surprisingly quick access to mountainous landscape in the Mount San Jacinto State Park and access to wilderness.